Watch: Woman jailed for taking abortion pills after legal limit during lockdown

 What are the different types of abortion?

-There are two kinds of abortion: surgical, and medical (also sometimes referred to as the abortion pill).
+There are two kinds of abortion: medical (also sometimes referred to as the abortion pill) and surgical.

-Medical abortion - A medical abortion, or abortion pill is actually two pills.
-“The first pill (Mifepristone) blocks the hormone progesterone and without this the pregnancy cannot continue,” said Dr Gall.
+Medical abortion – A medical abortion, or abortion pill is actually two pills.
+“The first pill (Mifepristone) blocks the hormone progesterone and without this the pregnancy cannot continue,” Dr Diana Gall, from Doctor-4-U previously told Yahoo UK.
 “A day or two later you will take the second pill (Misoprostol) which will cause a loss of pregnancy similar to a miscarriage along with cramps and bleeding.”

 Surgical abortion – There are two types of surgical abortion.
 “Vacuum aspiration which can be completed up to 15 weeks pregnant involves dilating the cervix and using a tube to remove the pregnancy from the womb via suction while the woman is on pain relief or sedated,” Dr Gall said.